l1siki-dev/okinawa_gametheory/README.md

 This is not a "Plan."
 This is a diary.
 It lacks the information that determines what action they should take.
-I was filled with wishful thinking and words.
+It was filled with wishful thinking and words.

 I looked for their "Market Assessment."
 I really tried.
 I read their "Basic Plan"—all (82 + 78) pages of it.
 (That was painful.)